jbuitt/jim-dot-buitt-dot-com/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Automation
-  - Linux Administration
+  - Linux Server Administration
   - Virtualization and Containerization
+  - Self-hosting on Home Lab
   - Weather

 # Education to show in About widget